hellothisistim/hellothisistim.github.io/_photographs/climbing-the-front-steps.md

 Digital photograph from a paper negative.
 Size varies.

-We lived in this house for just a year and a half.
+My family and I lived in this house for just a year and a half.
 It has a long stairway that goes down to the sidewalk and a bright red door.
 There was something about climbing all those steps that made coming home special.